Alternative Clean Fueled 2012 Ford E150 Cargo Van Converted To A Mini-RV

-This propane fueled 2012 Ford E-150 cargo van converted to a mini-RV is super clean inside and out, and with a 5.4L, V8, SOHC, 16V engine it rides and drives like new.
-Driven 95612 miles, this converted cargo van has been well maintained and it shows: clean Carfax, two owners; VIN# 1FTNE1ELXCDA07289.
+This State and Federally approved alternative clean fuel / propane fueled 2012 Ford E-150 cargo van converted to a mini-RV is super clean inside and out, and with a 5.4L, V8, SOHC, 16V engine it rides and drives like new.
+Driven 96000 miles, this converted cargo van has been well maintained and it shows: clean Carfax, two owners; VIN# 1FTNE1ELXCDA07289.

-This Ford E-150 cargo van was converted by the first owner to run off propane; this conversion was completed by Roush Clean Tech and can be serviced by Roush Clean Tech dealers (https://www.roushcleantech.com/dealer-locator/ ).
+This Ford E-150 cargo van was converted by the first owner to run off propane, a State and Federally approved alternative clean fuel; this conversion was completed by Roush Clean Tech and can be serviced by Roush Clean Tech dealers (https://www.roushcleantech.com/dealer-locator/ ).
 The 50-gal propane capacity fuel tank is accommodated inside the cargo compartment (photo) under the bed.
-The advantage of using propane instead of regular gasoline is that it is a cleaner burning fuel, it is cheaper than gasoline when filling up: around $3 per gal, and it has the same mpg as gasoline.
+The advantage of using propane instead of regular gasoline is that it is an officially approved alternative clean burning fuel, it is cheaper than gasoline when filling up: around $3 per gal, and it has the same mpg as gasoline.
 The US Dept. of Energy has posted an Alternative Fuels Database website and app for help in finding propane refueling stations (as well as EV recharge stations, biodiesel, CNG, ethanol, hydrogen and LNG refueling stations): https://afdc.energy.gov/stations/#/find/nearest

 The conversion to a mini-RV was completed by the second (and current) owner using ideas and online guidance from Vanlife Outfitters (www.vanlifeoutfitters.com).
 Details are: